MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 1. Add your Stripe Secret/Restricted Key that was obtained in previous steps as a secret to the key vault.
 1. In the design studio, enter the settings in the **Enable integration** panel.

-    If you are using the Dataverse storage option, enter the Publishable and Secret keys.
+    If you're using the Dataverse storage option, enter the Publishable and Secret keys.

-    If you are using the Key Vault storage option, enter the Publishable key, Azure Key vault name, and Secret name.
+    If you're using the Key Vault storage option, enter the Publishable key, Azure Key vault name, and Secret name.

 1. Select **Save** and close the panel.
 If you encounter an error while saving, refer to the error message and resolve the key vault setup related issues.
 1. Select **Sync**.